July 16, 2022

 4. Choose Meaningful Data Reporting (Avoid Black Holes)

 Choose a CMMS that not only compiles equipment data but translates it into useful and familiar industry metrics.
-Ashraf W. Labib, a research scientist at the University of Manchester Institute of Science and Technology, describes most off-the-shelf software—especially computer-aided maintenance management solutions and enterprise resource planning (ERP) systems— as “black holes greedy for data input that seldom provide any output in terms of decision support.”
+To emphasize, Ashraf Labib, a research scientist at the University of Manchester Institute of Science and Technology, describes most off-the-shelf software—especially computer-aided maintenance management solutions and enterprise resource planning (ERP) systems— as “black holes greedy for data input that seldom provide any output in terms of decision support.”

 “This lack of decision support is a definite problem because the key to systematic and effective maintenance is managerial decision-taking that is appropriate to the particular circumstance of the machine, plant, or organization,” Labib says.
 “This decision-making process is all the more difficult if a CMMS can only offer an analysis of recorded data.”

-Example
+Dating Reporting Example

 Say you create a monthly recurring work order to change an oil filter.
 This scheduled reminder is a good starting point if you’re an SMB transitioning away from reactive maintenance.